Ethnic groups in Metro Detroit: Macedonian Americans

+According to the Harvard Encyclopedia of American Ethnic Groups, almost all of Macedonian Americans in the U.S. until World War II classified themselves as Macedonian Bulgarians or simply as Bulgarians.

 Around 50,000 Macedonians immigrated to the United States following the 1903 Ilinden Uprising, including many settling in Detroit, Dearborn, and Dearborn Heights.
 The Henry Ford $5 per day salary and wages in the auto industry caused Macedonian immigration to increase.
 After World War I Macedonians in Bouf, Greece were forced to leave, so several went to Michigan.
 After the 1924 Immigration Act, many Macedonians entered Detroit via Canada to get around the new law.
 More Macedonians immigrated to Michigan after the Greek Civil War.

 As of 1951 there were about 10,000 Macedonian ethnic people in the city.
 In 1904 the group began arriving to Detroit and the years 1911 to 1919 had the largest amount of immigration.
 Many Macedonians from Bulgaria, Vardar in the Macedonia of Yugoslavia, and Bouf, Greece settled in Metro Detroit to the Refugee Act of 1953 and the Immigration and Nationality Act of 1965, with Hamtramck as their settlement area.

 Historically Macedonians have operated Coney islands.
 Besides the auto industry, Macedonians also had construction, service industry, and trucking jobs.

-Michael Ilitch is an ethnic Macedonian.
+Mike Ilitch is an ethnic Macedonian.

 According to Cetinich Macedonians operate most of the Polish bakeries in Hamtramck and he stated that many Macedonian immigrants who operated bakeries and restaurants used the Greek ethnicity as their identity "in order to simplify their complicated immigration history".

 In 1925 Macedonians in Detroit founded the Selskoto samopomošno društvo Buf ("Buf Village Benevolence Society").
 In the 1920s Boof and Tetovo societies were only for men.

 According to Babson, during the 1920s men "were the unquestioned authority and usually the sole breadwinner among adult members" of Bulgarian families, especially Macedonian ones, and that wives of first generation immigrants were only able to socialize in the house, marketplace, and church.

 In the 1990s, ethnic Macedonians in Sterling Heights, together with ethnic Serbs, had the nickname "Yugos" and they often had conflicts with "Albos", or ethnic Albanians.